cirrus-geo/cirrus-task-example/README.md

 # Cirrus Task Example

-*This repository is an example of a Cirrus task that can be used as a template.*
+*This repository is an example of a Cirrus task that can be used as a template.
+See the [DEVELOPMENT.md](DEVELOPMENT.md) file for instructions on developing a task.*

 **Insert Task Desription here**